Review of the Kamogawa ryokan in Asakusa, Tokyo

 Despite this, the size was quite acceptable (for Japanese standards I mean), below you can see a short video I shot inside.
 Rooms for two or three persons are much larger.

-In the room I found a thermos full of hot water and a tea service with bags of green tea and roasted tea.
 Then there was a tv, a fridge, telephone, heating/air conditioning with remote control and a basket with a yukata, a towel and various things for the bathroom (toothpaste, shampoo, etc).

 In the entire building there is free wifi available.